caki9282/VRArcade/README.md

 In this section please fill out a table or list of the features you plan to implement for this project and how challenging you view them to be for you (on a scale of 1 to 5).
 Here is an example of the format I am looking for:

-1. **Time Dilation**: Time slows down while the player is not moving and speeds up when they do
-    1. **Estimated Challenge - 5:** I am unsure how to do X and I thing Z may take a while to build out.
+1. **Real time grabbing of objects**: Time slows down while the player is not moving and speeds up when they do **Estimated Challenge - 5:** The grabbing intertactions need to feel smooth and not cumborsum to keep holding onto an object{I am unsure how to do X and I thing Z may take a while to build out.}
-2.
+2. **Fuel progress check**: As the train progresses more and more fuel is used to **Estimated Challenge - 5:**
+3. **Alien Bandits try to fly in and steal the freight**: The aliens will b-line to the freight and you as the conductor have to shoot them down to stop them
+   **Estimated Challenge - 5:**
+4. **Tank Heat**: Manage the tank temprature to keep the train for the engine by turing a valve **Estimated Challenge - 5:**
+5. **Train repairs**: As the train is ransacked, parts will have to be boarded up and held togehter **Estimated Challenge - 5:**
+6. **Multiple stops** The train has two stops before the final destinations, at theses stops you can purchace upgrades to improve the train
+    **Estimated Challenge - 5:**

 ## Milestones